MicrosoftDocs/dynamics365smb-docs/business-central/across-share-data.md

 ---
 # Sharing Data with Business Central

 Collaboration among people inside and outside an organization is integral part of most businesses. [!INCLUDE[prod_short](includes/prod_short.md)] offers several features for sharing business data with others&mdash;inside and outside your organization, with or without a Business Central license.
 Data can be in the form of a link or a file.
-The  a file a report,  both inside and out side your organization, with or without a Business Central license.

-Users often need to share or store links to business data as part of organizing their work, sharing with others, or initiating collaborative tasks.
-With the introduction of this feature, users benefit from quicker access to page links, similar to how this is done in Office applications.
-Users can now copy page links from the installable app or when Business Central is embedded in other apps, such as in Microsoft Teams.
+With all these features, access to data is protected by the license and permissions system of Business Central.

 ## Copy link

+> Applies to: Online, On-premises

-From a any page, you can copy the page's URL, then paste and send it to others, for example, in emails, Teams chats, or text messages.
-The easiest way to copy a link if by selecting Share > Copy Link from the top the page.
+From any page, you can copy the page's URL, then paste and send it to others in media like emails, Teams chats, or text messages.
+The easiest way to copy a link is by selecting **Share** > **Copy Link** from the top of the page.
 Another way is to copy the URL directly from the browser address box.

+> [!TIP]
+> After you copy a link, before you send it, you can modify the URL to manipulate what is displayed when the page is opened.
+For more information, see [Web Client URL](/dynamics365/business-central/dev-itpro/developer/devenv-web-client-urls).

 ## Share to Teams

+> Applies to: Online

+Directly from most collection pages, like the Items page, and details pages, like the Items card, you can send a link to the page to specific recipients in a Teams conversation.
+For example, you can share a link to a filtered view of your records.
+Recipients can then select the link to open the page in Business Central

-## Share to OneDrive
+## Open and Share in OneDrive

-"Copy link" action vs copying browser Url
+> Applies to: Online, On-premises

+Business Central makes it easy to store, manage, and share files with other people through OneDrive for Business.
+On most pages where files are available, such as the Report Inbox or files that are attached to records, you'll find the **Open in OneDrive** and **Share** actions.
+Both actions save a copy of a file to OneDrive.
+Once in OneDrive, you can use its sharing and contribution features on the file.
+The difference in the actions is that **Open in OneDrive** opens the file in OneDrive. **Sharesaves a copy of a file to a Business Central folder in your OneDrive and opens the file.
+Copy the file to your OneDrive and share it with other people.

 Share to Teams
 Tips about sharing views, filters, current record, what cannot be shared Share as a table (Copy+Paste, or via Excel) -> Link to article (could no go below it in TOC)